 - Learn about treatment support programs

-Help if Your Insurance Plan Does Not Approve INTELENCE® Treatment
+If Your Health Plan Does Not Approve INTELENCE® Treatment

 INTELENCE® does not cure HIV infection or AIDS.
 You must stay on continuous HIV therapy to control your HIV infection and decrease HIV-related illnesses.